 When purchasing a fire pit, always follow the assembly instructions or have it assembled professionally.
-Either way, read the manual that comes with your fire pit and follow instructions.
+Regardless, read the manual that comes with your fire pit and follow the instructions.
 Call the manufacturer if you have any questions.

 Start your fire small, and only use recommended fire starters.
 Never use an accelerant or gasoline to start a fire.
 Do not allow children or someone with little experience to light the fire.

 As a precaution, the fire should be no larger than 3 feet in diameter and 2 feet high.
-Only burn firewood.
 To reduce the risk of burning embers spilling out, never pile wood too high.

 Never leave the fire unattended.
 Fire pits should be adult-supervised at all times.
 Extreme caution should be exercised when children are nearby.

-Never burn paper or waste products.
+Never burn paper or waste products, only firewood.
 A fire pit should never be used as an incinerator.